NoahHargrove/Dessert-Club/README.md

 really the `desserts_noise.csv`).
 You can also access it through my share link and run both pieces of code.

-The first file will be called “Machine Learning Selection,” which implements various machine learning algorithms and outputs their confidence level for the data.
+The first file will be called `Machine Learning Selection.py`, which implements various machine learning algorithms and outputs their confidence level for the data.
 Replit link: [Machine Learning Selection Replit](https://replit.com/join/sbvbqjbpza-noahhargrove)

-The second file will be called “Iterative Implementation of Dessert Guesser” that includes the iterative implementation of a dessert guesser in Replit.
+The second file will be called `Iterative Implementation of Dessert Guesser.py` that includes the iterative implementation of a dessert guesser in Replit.
 To run, just add the `dessert.csv` file and hit the run button, then answer questions in the UI section.
 Note because this is not the final code, the UI is very primitive and answers must be entered correctly as 0 for